dinespoulsen/CV/README.md

 **Statoil UK** (May 2015 to November 2016)
 - Commercial Downstream Gas/Power Operator

-Part of the downstream gas operator shift team.
-The team is responsible for balancing and optimization of Statoil's downstream gas portfolios.
+*Part of the downstream gas operator shift team.
+The team is responsible for balancing and optimization of Statoil's downstream gas portfolios*

 **Statoil ASA** (Nov 2011 to May 2015)
 - Analyst in Asset Management Refinery
-Part of a team responsible for the overall result and long term strategies of the oil refineries Mongstad and Kalundborg.
+*Part of a team responsible for the overall result and long term strategies of the oil refineries Mongstad and Kalundborg.*

 - Gas Trader in Upstream Origination

-Part of a team responsible for identifying and analysing upstream gas opportunities on the Norwegian Continental Shelf to maximize the value of Statoil’s upstream gas portfolio.
+*Part of a team responsible for identifying and analysing upstream gas opportunities on the Norwegian Continental Shelf to maximize the value of Statoil’s upstream gas portfolio.*

 - Gas Analyst in Market Analysis

-Part of a team responsible for identifying and analysing global gas markets with a primary focus on European markets contributing to the development of corporate strategy.
+*Part of a team responsible for identifying and analysing global gas markets with a primary focus on European markets contributing to the development of corporate strategy.*

 **Salfarm** (June 2010 to Nov 2011)
 - Regional sales manager for Sweden and Norway

-I set up a regional sales office for a privately owned pharmaceutical company.
+*I set up a regional sales office for a privately owned pharmaceutical company.
 Established selling license in Sweden and Norway and facilitated sales and distribution channels.
-I was in charge of marketing and introducing new products into the two markets.
+I was in charge of marketing and introducing new products into the two markets.*

 ## Interests
 - Basketball